 Secret Masters in a Nutshell

 This is a minion infantry theme with Blackclad support and Blackclad guns to roast infantry.
-Your mainline infantry will be multiple Farrow or Gatorman units (Farrow Valkyries, Farrow Brigands, Farrow Slaughterhousers, and Croak Raiders)
+Your mainline infantry will be multiple Farrow or Gatorman units (Farrow Valkyries, Farrow Brigands, Farrow Slaughterhousers, and Croak Raiders).
+Also this is the theme where you can play Archons and (Riot Quest) minion solos as much as you like.

 This theme has three selling points: